Newspaper Page Text

 fallen down.

-He was admitted to the hospital.
+He was admitted to the hospital

-lace Gooden.
-Edwin Thomas.
+lace Goodt n Edwin Thomas.
 Wil

-Wardlaw, George Smith, Richard
+Wardlaw.
+George Smith Richard

 les H. Bonner.

-Pastor Jones Re-elected
+Pastor Jones Ke-eicclcd

-Baptist church, Reynoldstown, was
+Baptist church, Reynoldstown. was

 again voted in as pastor indefinite